Real results from research-driven sound strategy

-I combine music cognition, UX research, and data visualization to help teams create sound experiences that resonate.
-Here's a look at how I’ve helped others make more confident, science-backed audio decisions.
+We combine music cognition, UX research, and data visualization to help teams create sound experiences that resonate.
+Here's a look at how we’ve helped others make more confident, science-backed audio decisions.

 Focus: Emotional impact of timbre in ambient sound libraries

-A soundscaping team wanted to better understand the emotional tone of their audio library, especially how subtle changes in timbre shaped listeners’ experiences.
+A sound design team wanted to better understand the emotional tone of their audio library, especially how subtle changes in timbre shaped listeners’ experiences.

 Outcome: